devanshbatham/devanshbatham/README.md

 - [ArchiveFuzz](https://github.com/devanshbatham/ArchiveFuzz) -  Hunt down the secrets from the WebArchives for Fun and Profit
 - [ShadowClone](https://github.com/devanshbatham/ShadowClone) -  Let's you turn single threaded CLI utilities into blazing fast multithreaded utilities
 - [autoreport](https://github.com/devanshbatham/autoreport) - A bug report template generator powered by LLMs via Poe.
+- [DNSleuth](https://github.com/devanshbatham/DNSleuth) -  Utility that sniffs DNS packets i.e lets you spy on the DNS queries your machine is making
 - [Watson](https://github.com/devanshbatham/Watson) - A lightweight utility that allows you to manage and search notes from the command line